Desperate owners of poorly built homes in Alberta say industry advocate let them down | CBC News

 In February 2021, she learned about John McKale, owner of Home Warranty Advocates, who billed himself as a crusader for owners of poorly built homes.

-But, she says, that moment of hope would also turn into disappointment and, when she read a CBC news story about McKale she felt she had to respond.
+But Wall says that moment of hope would turn into disappointment — and when she read a CBC News story about McKale, she felt she had to respond.

-"The article was ... showing that he was in a good light and helping people and that hadn't been my experience, and I knew a few people who hadn't had that experience," Wall says.
+"The article was ... showing that he was in a good light and helping people, and that hadn't been my experience — and I knew a few people who hadn't had that experience," Wall said.

 From hope to disillusion